SrGregory/EntregaCFOremoto/README.md

 after the data is loaded into our database we can run the server and go to: localhost:8000/indicatr/uf or localhost:8000/indicatr/dolar to watch a list of the needed indicator.

-pd: the search functionality seems to be easy to crack, jusr a bit more search
+pd: the search functionality seems to be easy to crack, just a bit more search